BRIDGES THE BUSINESS-IT GAP

 Hence "The hardest part of the software task is arriving at a complete and consistent specification.
 Much of the essence of building a program is in fact the debugging of the specification."
 Fred Brooks, No Silver Bullet — Essence and accident in software engineering.

 The ontology is tested and explained, so that the Business deepens its understanding and can propose changes that are implemented with ease.
 The ontology is a 'glass box' understandable to the Business.
-All conceptual bugs, hard to find and fix in programs, are detected and fixed before the first line of executable code is written.
-The ontology is a documentation of the application and always up-to-date because it drives application..
+All conceptual bugs, hard to find and fix in programs, are detected and fixed before the first line of executable code is produced.
+The ontology is a documentation of the application and always up-to-date because it drives application.

 FLEXIBLE IT ARCHITECTURE